tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 .. note:

-    The style is changed not only when the user selects a new style, but also when ever the dataset or variable changes.
+    The style is changed not only when the user selects a new style, but also whenever the dataset or variable changes.
 Consequently, the ``update_layer`` method will be called anytime the dataset, variable, or style controls changes.

-4. Use the bounding box retrieved from the WMS service frame the selected layer on the map.
+4. Use the bounding box retrieved from the WMS service to automatically frame the selected layer on the map.
 Update the on-change handler for the variable control defined in the ``init_controls`` method:

 .. code-block:: javascript